 | 5000 | 3.67 | 6.94 | 1.74 |

-How to convert Square Feet to Katha?
+How to convert square feet to katha?

 To convert manually, first identify the state-specific Katha value.
 Then divide the total square feet by that value.
 For example, if you have 1361 sq ft in Bihar, divide it by 1361 to get 1 Katha.
 This method ensures accurate conversion as per regional standards.
-Always confirm the local unit before finalizing any property calculation.
+Always confirm the local unit before finalising any property calculation.

-Example Conversions
+Example conversions

 - 1000 sq ft in Bihar: 1000 ÷ 1361 ≈ 0.73 Katha